Rethinking rebranding

 DC Alviar

-Professor DC Alviar serves as a member of the steering committee of the Philippine International Studies Organization (PHISO).
-He was part of National University’s community extension project that imparted the five disciplines of a learning organization (Senge, 1990) to communities in a local government unit.
+Professor DC Alviar is a tenured associate professor at National University (NU) Manila and a steering committee member of the Philippine International Studies Organization (PHISO).
+He has contributed to NU's community extension initiatives that introduced the five disciplines of a learning organization (Senge, 1990) to communities within a local government unit.
 He writes and edits local reports for Mega Scene.
-He graduated with a master’s degree in development communication from the University of the Philippines Open University in Los Baños.
-He recently defended a dissertation proposal for his doctorate degree in communication at the same graduate school under a Philippine government scholarship grant.
-He was editor-in-chief of his high school paper Ang Ugat and the Adamson News.
+He graduated with Master of Development Communication (MDC) and Doctor of Communication (DComm) degrees from the University of the Philippines (UP) Open University in Los Baños and was awarded with a Commission on Higher Education (CHED) SIKAP grant.
+He previously served as editor-in-chief of The Adamson News and his high school publication Ang Ugat.